amsehili/auditok/doc/apitutorial.rst

 `auditok` and Audio Data
 ************************

-In this section we will use :class:`auditok.util.ADSFactory`, :class:`auditok.util.AudioEnergyValidator` and :class:`auditok.core.StreamTokenizer` for an AAD demonstration using audio data.
+In the rest of this document we will use :class:`auditok.util.ADSFactory`, :class:`auditok.util.AudioEnergyValidator` and :class:`auditok.core.StreamTokenizer` for Audio Activity Detection demos using audio data.
 Before we get any further it is worth, explaining a certain number of points.

-:func:`auditok.util.ADSFactory.ads` method is called to create an :class:`auditok.util.ADSFactory.AudioDataSource` object that can be1 passed to  :func:`auditok.core.StreamTokenizer.tokenize`. :func:`auditok.util.ADSFactory.ads`
+:func:`auditok.util.ADSFactory.ads` method is used to create an :class:`auditok.util.ADSFactory.AudioDataSource` object either from a wave file, the built-in microphone or a user-supplied data buffer.
+Refer to the API reference for more information and examples on :func:`ADSFactory.ads` and :class:`AudioDataSource`.

+The created :class:`AudioDataSource` object is then passed to :func:`StreamTokenizer.tokenize` for tokenization.

-accepts a number of keyword arguments, of which none is mandatory.
-The returned :class:`auditok.util.ADSFactory.AudioDataSource` object's features and behavior can however greatly differ depending on the passed arguments.
+:func:`auditok.util.ADSFactory.ads` accepts a number of keyword arguments, of which none is mandatory.
+The returned :class:`AudioDataSource` object's features and behavior can however greatly differ depending on the passed arguments.
 Further details can be found in the respective method documentation.

-Note however the following two calls that will create an :class:`auditok.util.ADSFactory.AudioDataSource` that read data from an audio file and from the built-in microphone respectively.
+Note however the following two calls that will create an :class:`AudioDataSource` that reads data from an audio file and from the built-in microphone respectively.

 .. code:: python

     from auditok import ADSFactory

     # Get an AudioDataSource from a file
+    # use 'filename', alias 'fn' keyword argument
     file_ads = ADSFactory.ads(filename = "path/to/file/")

     # Get an AudioDataSource from the built-in microphone